whisthq/vm-scripts/README.md

-# Fractal Cloud Computer Setup Scripts
+# Fractal Cloud Computers Setup Scripts

 This repository contains the Fractal PowerShell scripts that get launched at creation of a cloud computer to set it up in a specific configuration.
 These scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be selected.